Respect for Human Rights

 In our business activities, it is necessary to keep a watchful eye on human rights issues in various processes, from product development and material procurement to product disposal.
 USHIO engages in business activities that strictly follow international norms for corporations with regard to protecting, respecting, and redressing the UN's Guiding Principles on Business and Human Rights that were endorsed in 2011.

-The new medium-term CSR plan clarifies initiatives for conducting due diligence for human rights internally within the context of human resource management, as well as externally with respect to supply chain management.
+USHIO's medium-term CSR plan clarifies initiatives for conducting due diligence for human rights internally within the context of human resource management, and, as mentioned earlier, externally through the detailed development of supply chain management.

 More specifically, USHIO ascertains the status of occupational safety in the course of normal business activities at business sites, as well as the status of human rights when evaluating business mergers and acquisitions after they have been enacted.
 Based on the results of the CSR Procurement Questionnaire, USHIO's procurement and CSR divisions are constantly monitoring for human rights violations at its suppliers.